acz1992/project_library/README.md

 -Add toggle that switches book's read status
 -Make sort function from select form
--Create check box that displays read/ non-read books
+-Create check box that displays read/ non-read books -Fix bug that redisplays entire myLibrary array when read-status changed

 Future Iterations:
 -Add text input to allow a brief blurb for each book